PriyanSappal/tech264-terraform/README.md

    ```bash
    terraform apply
    ```
+* But you won't need to if you have already applied it previously.
+In that case just complete steps 1 and 2 and that should initialise the backend for your infrastructure.

-   The state file will be stored in the Azure Blob Storage defined in the `backend` configuration.
+* The state file will be stored in the Azure Blob Storage defined in the `backend` configuration.

 ---